HerobrineGamesYT/MyProjects/README.md

 # MyProjects
-A little repository that lists all my public projects.
+A little repository that lists all my projects.
 Each repository has code and more information on each project.

 Minecraft Minigames: